 Each skill may need to be taught and mastered individually.
 When teaching these steps, use highly motivating items as reinforcers.

-Please remember to always praise your child for their attempts and successes for a job well done.
+Remember to always praise a child for their attempts and successes for a job well done.

-PROVIDING ORAL HEALTH CARE IN THE HOME
+PROVIDING ORAL HEALTH CARE INTHE HOME